AhaLabs/ahalabs.github.io/posts/wit-bringing-types-to-near-contracts.md

 Until this is complete the `wit-bindgen` project created a [`.wit`](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md) format that can be used to generate the needed source "`adapters`" to handle passing the complex types.

 For example, in JavaScript strings are encoded as `UTF-16`[note], but `UTF-8` in Rust.
-So passing the binary blob of the string from a Rust Wasm binary is not a simple copy/pasted.
+So passing the binary blob of the string from a Rust Wasm binary is not a simple copy/paste.

 For our use case we need `remote adapters`.
-Whereas `wit-bindgen` expects to pass values via a normal function call, we are serializing values and then deserializing them.
+Whereas `wit-bindgen` expects to pass values via a normal function call, we are serializing values on one side of an RPC call and then deserializing them on the other.

 ## `witme` a CLI tool for generating to and from `.wit`